-Dear Dr. Danae Larsen,
+Dear Dr Danae Larsen,

-I hope you are doing well.
+I hope this message finds you well.

-My name is Xiaoyuan FAN, and I have completed my master's degree in Food Science and Engineering at Jiangnan University.
-I am writing to express my keen aspiration to receive your supervision for undertaking doctoral research in the development of analytical methods using the most advanced techniques for the analysis of primary and secondary metabolites in food, beverages and environmental matrices.
+My name is Xiaoyuan FAN, and I have completed my master’s degree in Food Science and Engineering at Jiangnan University.
+I am writing to express my strong interest in undertaking doctoral research under your supervision, focusing on the development of advanced analytical methods for the characterisation of primary and secondary metabolites in food, beverages, and environmental matrices.

-For my future research, I intend to explore the profiling of bioactive metabolites in agri-food by-products using novel mass spectrometry techniques, with a specific focus on how leveraging advanced extraction, purification, and identification methods can comprehensively understand the transformation of by-products into functional ingredients, and elucidate the underlying mechanisms for promoting resource utilisation, enriching natural ingredient libraries, and supporting interdisciplinary research in foodomics and nutritional sciences.
+My intended research involves profiling bioactive metabolites in agri-food by-products using novel mass spectrometry techniques.
+I am particularly interested in how advanced extraction, purification, and identification methods can support a comprehensive understanding of by-product transformation into functional ingredients.
+This would also help elucidate the mechanisms underlying improved resource utilisation, the expansion of natural ingredient libraries, and the advancement of interdisciplinary research in foodomics and nutritional sciences.

-While preparing this research, I was extremely lucky to encounter your excellent paper titled Unlocking the Potential: How Flavonoids Affect Angiogenesis, Oxidative Stress, Inflammation, Proliferation, Invasion, and Alter Receptor Interactions in Endometriosis.
-This study systematically reviews the molecular mechanisms by which flavonoids (such as apigenin, naringenin, etc.) regulate endometriosis through multiple targets, including the inhibition of oxidative stress (ROS generation), inflammatory pathways (NF-κB/TNF-α), angiogenesis (VEGF), and cell invasion (MMP-9).
-It also revealed its interaction network with receptors such as PPARγ and AhR, providing a methodological framework for the functional mining of natural products.
-This is similar to how I aim to use novel mass spectrometry techniques to explore the profiling of bioactive metabolites in agri-food by-products, uncovering the hidden potential of these by-products and transforming them into valuable functional ingredients.
-Your contributions have greatly influenced and shaped my academic pursuits.
+While preparing this research direction, I had the good fortune to read your excellent paper titled “Unlocking the Potential: How Flavonoids Affect Angiogenesis, Oxidative Stress, Inflammation, Proliferation, Invasion, and Alter Receptor Interactions in Endometriosis.”
+This study presents a systematic review of the molecular mechanisms through which flavonoids, such as apigenin and naringenin, regulate endometriosis by targeting oxidative stress (ROS generation), inflammatory pathways (NF-κB/TNF-α), angiogenesis (VEGF), and cell invasion (MMP-9).
+It also highlights their interaction networks with receptors, including PPARγ and AhR, offering a methodological framework for functional exploration of natural products.
+This aligns closely with my own goal of utilising mass spectrometry to uncover the hidden potential of agri-food by-products and transform them into valuable functional ingredients.
+Your work has significantly shaped my academic vision and inspired my current research aspirations.

-With my experience studying natural products and microorganisms as an undergraduate and then pursuing a master's degree in the same field, I learned fundamental natural product research techniques like basic extraction and purification, grasped the preliminary identification and characterisation of natural products, initial screening of bioactive components, and conducted structural elucidation of purified phenolic compounds utilising hyphenated techniques including UPLC-Q-TOF-MS and MADLI-TOF-MS. Most importantly, I joined a research group focused on natural product utilisation during my postgraduate period.
-Participating in research projects related to the functionality and resource-recycling of natural products, such as exploring the antibacterial mechanism of phenolic substances from betel nut against Streptococcus mutans and the extraction of value-added compounds from betel nut residue, enabled me to deeply understand the great potential of natural products in promoting health and the significance of improving resource utilisation, as well as the importance of sustainable development in this field.
-Gradually, I developed an interest in the extraction, separation, and purification of bioactive compounds, which motivated me to pursue a PhD to explore relevant research.
+During my undergraduate and master’s studies, I focused on natural products and microorganisms.
+I acquired essential research techniques such as basic extraction and purification, preliminary identification and characterisation of natural compounds, bioactivity screening, and structural elucidation using hyphenated techniques including UPLC-Q-TOF-MS and MADLI-TOF-MS. Most notably, I joined a research group specialising in the utilisation of natural products.
+Engaging in projects such as investigating the antibacterial mechanisms of phenolic compounds from betel nut against Streptococcus mutans and extracting value-added compounds from betel nut residue allowed me to appreciate the health-promoting potential of natural products, the importance of resource efficiency, and the critical role of sustainability in this field.
+These experiences deepened my interest in the extraction, separation, and purification of bioactive compounds, ultimately motivating me to pursue a PhD.

-Enclosed is my resume, which is a microcosm of my academic career.
-I look forward to the possibility of engaging with you and seeking an opportunity to discuss how my background, skills, and passion can best serve the innovative projects underway in your team.
+Enclosed is my CV, which provides an overview of my academic background.
+I would be very grateful for the opportunity to discuss how my skills and interests may align with your current research projects.
+I look forward to the possibility of contributing to your team.

 Best regards,